 Sunset: At Ka'anapali Beach, you can watch the sun settle behind Lanai, with views of the green flash visible in clear skies.

 Shopping: If you want to shop on Maui, don’t miss Whalers Village mall.
 This shopping center features Kate Spade, Louis Vuitton, several jewelry stores, an ABC Store, kiosks, and specialty stores!

 Play Golf & Tennis: Golf enthusiasts will want to swing away at the Royal Ka’anapali and Ka’anapali Kai courses, which offer stunning views of the Pacific Ocean.
 Royal Lahaina Tennis Ranch provides an unforgettable experience for tennis enthusiasts.

 Nightlife: In the evening, Ka’anapali features a range of dining and shopping options.
 Whether you want to hear some live entertainment or buy souvenirs from Whalers Village, the choices are endless.

 Nearby Attractions and Sights

-Honolua Ridgeline Hike: For all hikers, you will certainly enjoy this trek!
-This easy to moderate hike offers great overlooks of the area's stunning terrain.
+Honolua Ridgeline Hike: For all hikers, you will undoubtedly enjoy this trek!
+This easy-to-moderate hike offers excellent overlooks of the area's stunning terrain.
 On tour, you will discover Maui’s ecology and culture.
 The trailhead departs out of Napili, a quick jaunt away from Kaanapali. .
 The trek leads to Honolua —a region famous for its waves and rich Hawaiian history.

 In this intimate hike through one of West Maui’s most scenic wildernesses, a team of passionate naturalists will lead you on an intimate journey across striking vistas and incredible flora and fauna, where you’ll learn about Honolua’s cultural and environmental importance.